-Understanding the main factors that contribute to accidents involving large trucks is essential in developing policies and improving road safety to reduce risks.
+Understanding the common causes of truck accidents is essential in developing policies and improving road safety to reduce risks.
 Due to the power and size of a large truck, an accident can have life-changing consequences.

-According to the Federal Motor Carrier Safety Administration, 4,311 buses and large trucks were involved in crashes with fatalities in 2015 which represents an 8 percent increase over 2014.
-Sadly, 3,852 people died in these crashes, with 69 percent being occupants of passenger vehicles, 15 percent being pedestrians, motorcyclists, and bicyclists, while 16 percent were truck drivers.
+According to the Federal Motor Carrier Safety Administration, 4,311 buses and large trucks were involved in crashes with fatalities in 2015, which represents an 8% increase over 2014.
+Sadly, 3,852 people died in these crashes, with 69% being occupants of passenger vehicles, 15% being pedestrians, motorcyclists, and bicyclists, while 16% were truck drivers.

 (Article continues below infographic)

-An FMCSA causation study analyzed approximately 120,000 truck accidents over an almost two-year period and identified the following as important factors leading to large truck accidents:
+An FMCSA causation study analyzed approximately 120,000 truck accidents over an almost two-year period and identified the following as common factors leading to large truck accidents:

 Driver Fatigue and Distraction